 Double check that your data made it off your phone and up to the Internet - log in to your service via a web browser:

 If the above steps have not helped, please go to your Settings > Trackers page on Count.It and disconnect-reconnect your tracker.

 *Garmin Permissions: When we connect your Garmin Connect account to Count.It, you are asked to grant permissions to two items.
 Here's the screen:

-Believe it or not, your daily step count is a "Daily Health Stat."
+Your daily step count is a Garmin "Daily Health Stat."
 So, Count.It needs permission for both items to get your steps.
-If you turn off "Daily Health Stats" we still get the things that Garmin records as "activities," i.e. various kinds of workouts, but the daily step total is a "Daily Health Stat."
+If you turn off "Daily Health Stats," we still get the things that Garmin records as "activities," i.e. various kinds of workouts, but the daily step total is a "Daily Health Stat."

 Please note: We don't take any other "health stats," nor do we share any of the data we collect with any third parties, and you can disconnect and delete your Count.It account and data at any time.

 Please make sure that the Google account you are using to log in to your Google Fit app is the same one to which you granted Count.It sharing permissions on your Count.It Setting > Trackers page.
 To confirm you've granted permissions, open Google Fit and go to Settings --> Manage Connected Apps.
 You should see the Count.It Classic icon.
 If you tap on it, you will see the granted permissions:

 If those permissions are not there, you should re-connect your Google Fit tracker on your Count.It Settings --> Trackers screen.

 Please note, if these permission were not initially granted, or were later removed when you deleted your Count.It app, you may have to turn on the permissions via your Android OS Settings app.
 To do so, visit your Android Settings --> Security & Privacy --> Permissions manager.
 Scroll down and tap on "Physical Activity."
 On the next page, look for the Count.It app icon.
 Tap that, and make sure the physical activity permission is set to "Allow."